mainmatter/mainmatter.com/_posts/2021-01-29-web-animations-intro.md

 Like with CSS animations we need to specify a fill option to specify in what way we want the animation's effects to be retained.
 We can specify `fill: forwards` so our final state is retained.
-Note that you will not see the animated styles appear in the DOM as you might be used to with JavaScript based animation.
-You can see the effect they have in the computed styles and animation sections of the browser's developer tools.

 ```javascript
 element.animate(